corinnt/dripseq-peaks/README.md

 `scp /path/to/source/file <username>@ssh.ccv.brown.edu:/path/to/destination/file`

-3. Load the `anaconda` module from OSCAR:
+3. Load the `anaconda` module from Oscar:
 <!--- This might be module load anaconda/3-5.2.0 if this (recommended) version doesn't work --->
 `module load anaconda/2022.05`

-If this is the first time you've loaded anaconda, first run:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If this is the first time you've loaded anaconda, first run:

 `conda init bash`